Flag of Florida: History

-Provisional flag after secession
+Secession from the Union

 Between 1821 and 1861, Florida had no official flag.
-In 1845, at the inauguration of Governor William D. Moseley, a flag was flown with bars of blue, gold, red, white and green, along with the motto "Let Us Alone"; however, this never was an official flag.
+The inauguration of Governor William D. Moseley in 1845 featured a flag with bars of blue, gold, red, white, and green, along with the motto "Let Us Alone".
+However, this never was an official state flag.

-In January 1861 Florida declared that it had seceded from the Union and was now a "sovereign and independent nation", alluding to the preamble in its Constitution of 1838.
+In January 1861, Florida declared that it had seceded from the Union and declared itself a "sovereign and independent nation," reaffirming the Preamble in the Constitution of 1838.
 The state used the Naval Ensign of Texas as a provisional flag between January and September 1861.
 It also used this flag when Floridian forces took control of U.S. forts and a Navy yard in Pensacola.
 Colonel William H. Chase was commander of Floridian troops, and the flag is also referred to as the Chase Flag.

 Later that year, the Florida Legislature passed a law authorizing Governor Perry to design an official flag.
 His design was the tri-band of the Confederacy but with the blue field extending down and the new seal of Florida placed within the blue field.
 As a member of the Confederacy, Florida saw use of all three versions of the Confederate flag.
 The Bonnie Blue flag, previously the flag of the short-lived Republic of West Florida, was briefly used as an unofficial flag of the Confederacy.
 It features a single five-point star centered in a blue background.

-Florida constitution of 1868
+Florida Constitution of 1868

 Between 1868 and 1900, the flag of Florida was the state seal on a white background.
 In a discrepancy, however, a later version of the state seal depicts a steamboat with a white flag that includes a red saltire, similar to Florida's current flag.
 In the late 1890s, Florida governor Francis P. Fleming advocated adding a red St. Andrew's Cross so that the flag would not appear to be a white flag of truce if hanging limp on a flagpole.
 Floridians approved the addition of St. Andrew's Cross by popular referendum in 1900.
 The red saltire of the Cross of Burgundy represents the cross on which St. Andrew was crucified, and the standard is frequently displayed today in Florida's historic Spanish settlements, such as St. Augustine.